 A 2017 population viability analysis conducted by an international team of renowned scientists representing academic and conservation organizations from three countries concluded that the Southern Residents could achieve an annual growth rate of 2.3% if actions are taken immediately to increase Chinook salmon supply by 15%, and reduce acoustic disturbance in hunting areas by 50%.

-Although Governor Inslee recently asked the task force to evaluate breaching these dams as a possible solution, leading Southern Resident killer whale scientists and experts are concerned that the task force recommendations will be insufficient to ensure recovery of the wild Chinook salmon population in critical Southern Resident foraging areas.
-Multiple non-profit organizations are asking constituents to urge the Governor and State Senators to commit to breaching the 4 lower Snake River dams as early as 2018 in order to enable significant Chinook recovery within the estimated 5 years of remaining reproductive viability of the existing Southern Resident population.
-Breaching the dams is is envisioned as a critical part of a combination of actions necessary to increase Chinook by 15% and reduce anthropogenic noise and disturbance by 50%.
+Leading Southern Resident killer whale scientists and experts are concerned that the task force recommendations will be insufficient to ensure recovery of the wild Chinook salmon population in critical Southern Resident foraging areas.
+Multiple non-profit organizations are asking constituents to urge the Governor and State Senators to commit to breaching the 4 lower Snake River dams in 2019 in order to enable significant Chinook recovery within the estimated 5 years of remaining reproductive viability of the existing Southern Resident population.
+Breaching the dams is envisioned as a critical part of a combination of actions necessary to increase Chinook by 15% and reduce anthropogenic noise and disturbance by 50%.
 For more information about the rationale for breaching the four lower Snake River dams, visit Dam Sense, Center for Whale Research, NRDC, and Save Our Salmon.

 take action to help SOUTHERN RESIDENT KILLER WHALES